hegdeashwin/Backbone/README.md

-# Structuring your web apps via Backbone.JS
+# Structuring your web apps with Backbone.js

-This training kit has been developed for those who already have the basic knowledge of JavaScript & jQuery;
+This training kit has been developed for those who
-As Backbone.JS is entirely written in JavaScript.
+* Already have the basic knowledge of JavaScript & jQuery;
+* Who wants to write JavaScript in a structured/pattern way;

-This training kit will teach you the basics of Backbone.JS and introduction to advanced part.
+This training kit will teach you the basics of Backbone.js and introduction to advanced part;

 ## Prerequisites arranged as per the priority
 * JavaScript, jQuery, Underscore.
-* Basic understanding of web scripting.
+* Basic understanding of web development concepts like functional programming, templating etc.

 ## Training kit includes below session
-* Ch 0 : Getting Started.
+* Ch 1 : Getting Started.
-* Ch 1 : Backbone Model.
+* Ch 2 : Backbone Model.
-* Ch 2 : Backbone View, Events &amp; Templates.
+* Ch 3 : Backbone View, Events & Templates.
-* Ch 3 : Backbone Collection.
+* Ch 4 : Backbone Collection.
-* Ch 4 : Backbone Router.
+* Ch 5 : Backbone Router.
-* Ch 5 : Application DEMO & Plugin examples.
+* Ch 6 : Application DEMO & Plugin examples.

 * For more information on Backbone's coding standards, plugins etc. Please visit <a href="https://github.com/hegdeashwin/Backbone/wiki" target="_blank">Backbone's training kit Github Wiki documentation</a>